 They need one another to maneuver in this new reality.
 And whats up with the strange dream that so many people are having . . .

-Book Two of The Guardian’s of Now Series – coming June, 2018
+Book 3 of The Guardian’s of Now Series – A New Time coming Summer, 2019

 The Guardian had never seen an Elder flustered.
 The relationship between Guardian and Elder, after so many centuries, was always formal and controlled.
 Now her mentor clutched her blue robe in her fists and the spark in her eyes was disconcerting.
 Did she know something about this?

 “Yes, Elder.
 I know that does not seem possible, however, I can find no other explanation.
 The Essence is learning rapidly and has contacted me on two occasions, appearing curious and eager.”

 “To learn, to experience.
 I have not been successful in asking very many direct questions.”

 “We must call a circle.
 The Elders need to know of this development immediately.
 Attend me, Cael.”

 The Guardian bowed her head in acceptance.
 The Elder had addressed her by her name.
 It had been millennia since she had been addressed thusly by anyone other than a peer.
 The informality of it struck her as she followed the Elder from her chambers.
 She must now remember to respond to her given name of Cael.